paulasquin/computer-vision-cs/Assignment2/report.md

 ### HOG & SVM
 We wanted to have a SVM guessing if what its seeing is a human or a random background sample.
 Then, we have implemented dataset generation function
 #### Positive (human) and negative (background) dataset
-We generated datasets made of 15px*30px images containing pedestrians in the first case, or random background ele.
+We generated datasets made of 15px*30px images containing pedestrians in the first case, or random background element (as long as they don't overfit on humans) to train a binary SVM classifier.

 #### SVM Training
+The SVM training has been done by appling first a _HOG_ transform to the images as a way the reduce the information in the input pipeline.
+This led also to flatten data, required

 ### Inertia consistency